bertolinocastro/logbuch/README.md

 logbuch -g status
 ```

-To use this option, Logbuch expects that your ___Projects___ root folder to be a `git` repository.
+To use this option, Logbuch expects your ___Projects___ root folder to be a `git` repository.
 You can, however, create a new one using Logbuch by just typing:
 ```sh
 logbuch -g init
 logbuch -g add --all